Preview & Edit

 From Elias Canetti’s Kafka’s Other Trial

-I verge to horizons, especially in the dawn of new time, like the change of a season or change of temper.
-Like many I have invited to The Examined Life community, I seek a good hill - the huffing, and puffing kind.
-Like Kafka, walking restores my unity, invites harmony, and addresses unwanted wakefulness.
+I verge on horizons, especially at the dawn of new time, like the change of a season or temper.
+Like many I have invited to The Examined Life community, I seek a good hill - the huffing and puffing kind.
+Like Kafka, walking restores my unity invites harmony and addresses unwanted wakefulness.

 British author Robert Macfarlane investigates a need for walking in his superb book The Old Ways.
 Macfarlane collects and showcases a blend of walkers, path-forgers, and followers who have roamed the British Isles for centuries.
 He finds our creation of paths emanates from a human need to move: